 Table of Contents

 Introduction The Intertwining of Religion, Feminism, and Sexuality Chapter 1.
 Marriage and Sexuality: The Indonesian Context and Islamic Perspectives Chapter 2.
 Situating Sexuality in Fieldwork Chapter 3.
 Women’s Perceptions and Expectations of Marriage and Sexual Relations Chapter 4.
 Prelude to Marriage: Finding the Right Jodoh (Soul Mate) for Life Chapter 5.
 Marital Adjustment and Household Management Chapter 6.
-Women’s Experiences of Marital Sexual Relationships: Sex as Duty Chapter 7.
-Women’s Experiences of Marital Sexual Relationships: Sex as Right Chapter 8.
-Women, Islamic Texts, and Knowledge Construction Conclusion The Future of Sexuality in Married Life: Breaking the Silence
+Women’s Experiences of Marital Sexual Relationships: Sex as a Duty Chapter 7.
+Women’s Experiences of Marital Sexual Relationships: Sex as a Right Chapter 8.
+Women, Islamic Texts, and Knowledge Construction Conclusion

 Irma Riyani is a Lecturer in Theology at the State Islamic University Sunan Gunung Djati, Bandung, Indonesia